amethyst/amethyst/book/src/intro.md

 ## Presentation

 Howdy!
-This book will teach you everything you need to know about building video games and interactive simulations with the Amethyst game engine.
+This book will teach you everything you need to know about building video games and interactive simulations with the Amethyst™ game engine.
 This engine is written entirely in [Rust][rs], a safe and fast systems programming language, and sports a clean and modern design.
 More correctly, though, Amethyst is actually a collection of separate libraries and tools that collectively make up a